manoharsai9/MySpellChecker/README.md

 #####
 Actions: I worked independently to solve this task.
 I performed Kernighan’s approach to create a list of possible corrections.
 For each of the misspelled words, used Kernighan’s approach to find the probability of each possible correction.
     - Extracted the corpus of 35 million words from the project gutenburg.
     - Cleaned up the data by replacing every character that is not an Ascii letter by a space.
-Then convert to lowercase and split words by spaces.
+Then converted to lowercase and split words by spaces.
     - Built a dictionary of words, unigrams and bigrams along with their frequencies
     - For each of the misspelled words, used Kernighan’s approach to find the probability of each possible correction.
 #####